Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

 However, the consequences of conservation laws in the full range of pattern-forming systems are less well studied: Small-scale stationary and oscillatory cases with a conservation law are considered in \cite{MaCo2000n} and \cite{WiMC2005n}, respectively, with applications to pattern formation in the actin cortex of motile cells \cite{BeGY2020c,YoFB2022prl}, in crystallization \cite{TARG2013pre}, and in magnetoconvection \cite{Knob2016ijam}.
-However, only recently it was shown that the standard single-species Cahn-Hilliard equation does not only describe phase separation in a binary mixture but furthermore represents the amplitude equation valid in the vicinity of a large-scale stationary instability in a system with a conservation law \cite{BeRZ2018pre}.
-In consequence, close to onset, a reaction-diffusion system with one conservation law, as e.g.\ discussed in \cite{IsOM2007pre, EiIM2012dcdsb,WeBK2014if,BDGY2017nc,HaFr2018np,BeGY2020c,BWHY2021prl}, can be quantitatively mapped onto a Cahn-Hilliard equation.
-Similarly, it captures core features of certain collective behavior in chemotactic systems \cite{RaZi2019pre} and for cell polarization in eukaryotic cells \cite{BeZi2019po}.
+However, only recently it was shown that the standard single-species Cahn-Hilliard equation does not only describe phase separation in a binary mixture \cite{Cahn1965jcp,Bray1994ap} but furthermore can be derived as an amplitude equation valid in the vicinity of a large-scale stationary instability in a system with a single conservation law \cite{BeRZ2018pre}.
+In consequence, close to onset, a reaction-diffusion system with one conservation law as, e.g., discussed in \cite{IsOM2007pre,OICK2007pcb,EiIM2012dcdsb,WeBK2014if,BDGY2017nc,CREW2018pcb,HaFr2018np,BrHF2020prx,BeGY2020c,BWHY2021prl}, can be quantitatively mapped onto a Cahn-Hilliard equation.
+Similarly, the equation captures core features of certain collective behavior in chemotactic systems \cite{RaZi2019pre} and for cell polarization in eukaryotic cells \cite{BeZi2019po}.

-This leaves only one of the eight cases unaccounted for, namely, the large-scale oscillatory instability with conservation laws, that we call here conserved-Hopf instability.
-In the following, we consider active systems with two conservation laws and show that the corresponding universal amplitude equation is a general nonreciprocal Cahn-Hilliard model.
-Then, all such nonreciprocal models studied in \cite{YoBM2020pnasusa,SaAG2020prx,FrWT2021pre,FrTh2021ijam} are recovered as special cases as is the complex Cahn-Hilliard equation appearing as a mass-conserving limiting case in Ref.~\cite{Zimm1997pa}.
+This leaves only one of the eight cases unaccounted for, namely, the large-scale oscillatory instability with conservation laws, that we call \textit{conserved-Hopf instability}.
+In the following, we consider active systems with two conservation laws and show that the general nonreciprocal Cahn-Hilliard model emerges as a corresponding universal amplitude equation.
+Thereby, all the particular phenomenological models studied in \cite{YoBM2020pnasusa,SaAG2020prx,FrWT2021pre,FrTh2021ijam} are recovered as special cases.
+This also applies to the complex Cahn-Hilliard equation appearing as a mass-conserving limiting case in Ref.~\cite{Zimm1997pa}.